© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wheelbirks furnace is a scheduled monument protected by Historic England under reference 1002919.
 View the official record →

-Wheelbirks furnace is a charcoal-fired blast furnace situated in Northumberland, dating to the seventeenth century.
+Wheelbirks furnace is a cast iron blast furnace located in Northumberland, dating from the 18th century industrial period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002919.

 Wheelbirks furnace is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002919.